-- A global footprint-Expertise in multiple regions with knowledge of HR compliance and hiring best practices. - Industry expertise-Deep understanding of the key verticals you serve. - A built-in training program-Ensuring SDRs ramp quickly and follow best practices. - A flexible model-The ability to customize outreach, adjust campaigns, and pivot strategy. - A hiring pipeline-The option to transition outsourced SDRs to full-time hires if they're a great fit. - Recruitment support-The ability to scale quickly without your internal team having to manage the process. - Proven sales and marketing alignment- Ensuring messaging and outreach are fully integrated into your sales motion. - Data-driven execution-Clear reporting, accountability, and performance tracking to optimize success. - Experience-based metrics-KPIs shouldn't be guesswork-ensure your vendor has decades of proven, data-driven expertise.
+- A global footprint-Expertise in multiple regions with knowledge of HR compliance and hiring best practices. - Industry expertise-Deep understanding of the key verticals you serve. - A built-in training program-Ensuring SDRs ramp quickly and follow best practices. - A flexible model-The ability to customize outreach, adjust campaigns and pivot strategy. - A hiring pipeline-The option to transition outsourced SDRs to full-time hires if they're a great fit. - Recruitment support-The ability to scale quickly without your internal team having to manage the process. - Rapid ramp-Look for a partner who can get a team of SDRs making calls within 10-15 days - Proven sales and marketing alignment Ensuring messaging and outreach are fully integrated into your sales motion. - Data-driven execution-Clear reporting, accountability, and performance tracking to optimize success. - Experience-based metrics-KPIs shouldn't be guesswork-ensure your vendor has decades of proven, data-driven expertise.